 It becomes very difficult for small business owners and entrepreneurs to follow the regulations when the FDA has made arbitrary and unpublished decisions about what will and won’t be enforced.

 That’s exactly how I feel, too.
-You can get into trouble by not following the regulations … but some of the regulations aren’t really enforced.
-How fair is that?
+You can get into trouble by not following the regulations, but some of the regulations aren’t really enforced!
+How is that fair?

 I will post any further information I get from the FDA.
 Hopefully, they will come through with the actual information in order to make it easier for us all to understand and follow the regulations.